 There are certain stages that are commonly experienced after loss.
-Readjustment depends upon the grieving person's progress through the entire cycle.
-How successful one is, and length of time and intensity with which one is involved at each stage, depends upon the initial disruption the loss has caused and the individual's ability to confront a crisis.
+Re-adjustment depends upon the grieving person's progress through the entire cycle.
+Success in moving through the stages (and length of time and intensity at each stage) depends upon the initial disruption the loss has caused.
+Also important will be the individual's ability to confront a crisis.
 The stages characteristic of grief or loss include the following:

-- 1. Shock or Protest.
-The individual may experience physical symptoms such as disturbed sleeping or eating patterns, irregularity in breathing, or other body functions, accompanied by weakness, weeping, etc. Grief is often turned inward. - Despair.
+1. Shock or Protest.
+The individual may experience physical symptoms such as disturbed sleeping or eating patterns, irregularity in breathing, or other body functions, accompanied by weakness, weeping, etc. Grief is often turned inward.

+- 2. Disorganization and/or Despair.
 Physiological upset may continue.
 Grief begins to turn outward, however, and may be expressed by restlessness, confusion, and an inability to make decisions.
-Caution should be taken in making any drastic changes during this time.

-- 3. Emotional Reaction.
+Caution should be taken in making any drastic changes during this time. - 3.
+Emotional Reaction.
 This stage may include a wide range of emotional responses, including anger, great sadness, detachment, apathy, etc. There may be unconscious withdrawal from friends or even hostility.

-Guilt may be expressed: "Why didn't ...
-If only ...
-We should have ..." - 4.
-Loss and Loneliness.
+Guilt may be expressed: "Why didn't...If only...We should have..."

+- 4. Loss and Loneliness.
 A true sense of what has been lost is experienced as well as a sense of loneliness.
 There is recognition of a void to be filled.
-One's life-style, as related to the loss, is viewed critically. - 5.
+One's lifestyle, as related to the loss, is viewed critically. - 5.
 Relief and Recovery.
 Acceptance of the loss takes place.
-The person's equilibrium begins to return.
-There brief to extended periods relief where attention longer wholly directed toward the loss.
-Intense feelings sadness lift and physical and emotional states may begin approximate those normal to the individual before the loss occurred.
-Recovery can be accelerated when there is a conscious and optimistic effort to rebuild -- whether the effort requires rehabilitation, new goals, the development of new friendships and roles.
+Equilibrium begins to return.
+There are brief-to-extended periods of relief where attention is no longer wholly directed toward the loss.
+Intense feelings of sadness lift, and physical and emotional states may begin to approximate those normal to the individual before the loss occurred.
+Recovery can be accelerated when there is a conscious and optimistic effort to rebuild-whether the effort requires rehabilitation, new goals, or the development of new friendships and roles.